-MetroPCS customers to get T-Mobile devices; T-Mobile now trades on the NYSE
+MetroPCS customers to get T-Mobile devices; T-Mobile now trades on the NYSE13

 T-Mobile CEO John Legere and crew helped ring the opening bell at the Big Board on Wednesday.
 If you're interested, the symbol for T-Mobile is TMUS.
 The shares closed its first day of trading at $16.52.
 In what has to be good news for stockholders, Legere says that T-Mobile's Apple iPhone sales are ahead of expectations and added that the company should go from losing customers to gaining them at some point this year, and will add customers all throughout 2014.

 not imminent.
 The executive says that this is a decision that Apple also needs to be a part of, and that it already has started a dialogue with the Cupertino based tech giant.